 The Service objectives are:

-- To provide people with dementia with the appropriate services to help them remain at home as safely as possible for as long as possible.
+- To provide people with complex care needs with the appropriate services to help them remain at home as safely as possible for as long as possible.

 - To support carers by providing practical help and information.